Everyone wants to feel loved.

 Remember, there are millions of people in the world.

 You are going to click with some people and you are not going to get along with some others — and that will be okay.

 Life is about compatibility and incompatibility and it is your job to find the compatible.

 So, step out in the world and promise yourself to start living honestly!

-There is a freedom that comes along with expressing yourself wholeheartedly.
+There is freedom that comes along with expressing yourself wholeheartedly.

-If you have deep seeded fears of expressing yourself, I understand that every nerve in your body may be telling you to stay safe and not convey who you really are.
+If you have deep-seated fears of expressing yourself, I understand that every nerve in your body may be telling you to stay safe and not convey who you really are.